DennisSoemers/DennisSoemers.github.io/publications.md

 layout: page
 title: Publications
 permalink: /publications/
-description: A list of my scientific publications.
+description: A list of Dennis Soemers' scientific publications.
 ---

 This page lists all of my scientific publications.
 They are sorted by publication type, and within each publication type sorted in the reverse order of publication date.